Hactar-js/hactar/README.md

 Hactar is the solution to [JavaScript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).
 Hactar configures build tools, installs dependencies, adds imports, creates tests etc, all automatically.
 There are no boilerplates to clone, no generators to run, and no build tools to configure.
 To use Hactar you simply start writing code and Hactar figures out what you want to do and the best practices to make it happen.
 Start writing ES6 and it will add Babel, start writing sass and it will add node-sass, import an image and it will add Webpack etc

-With Hactar, there is no more starting projects with configuration and boilerplate.
-Using Hactar you start projects by starting them.
+No more starting projects with configuration and boilerplate, Hactar let's you start writing code immediately.

 Hactar can currently;